 Standalone virtiofs usage

-This document describes how to setup the virtiofs components for standalone testing with QEMU and without Kata Containers.
+This document describes how to set up virtiofs for standalone QEMU testing without Kata Containers or libvirt.
 In general it's easier to debug basic issues in this environment than inside Kata Containers.

 Components